sderosiaux/golb/src/pages/2019-08-07-kstreams-streams-merge/index.md

 We have to be careful because this can change the topology of the internal topics.
 Thus, a simple dependency upgrade can change which internal topic is used and maybe alter the behavior of the application if we are doing a rolling-upgrade.
 (Not sure of the impact and the strategy to adapt: big-bang release?).

-Finally, as Kafka Streams developers, we should always check the Topology, to understand what's going on, and try to see if we can find manual optimizations in this global picture.
+Finally, as Kafka Streams developers, we should always check the Topology, to understand what's going on, see what the Optimizations are doing, and check if we can make manual optimizations in this global picture.